zyxw121/Speed-Check/README.md

 ```

 This creates two executables, the Speed-Check client and server.

+The service communicates using port 8080, so make sure it's unblocked.

 ## Usage
 Run `speedcheck` on the client to open the interactive prompt.